 Surf fishing after a storm could go either way, as it could affect the entire ecosystem for better or worse.

-It greatly depends on the changes in aquatic, atmospheric conditionsOpens in a new tab., the species you’re pursuing, and the storm’s strength.
+It greatly depends on the changes in aquatic, atmospheric conditions, the species you’re pursuing, and the storm’s strength.

 If the storm results in surface water that’s higher in oxygen or floods new areas along the shore, creating rock pools, fish will be more likely to populate the area and take advantage of them.

-Drops in atmospheric pressure Opens in a new tab.could result in small creatures and materials rising to the surface, which would attract larger fish.
+Drops in atmospheric pressure could result in small creatures and materials rising to the surface, which would attract larger fish.

 Rises in pressure could also result in good conditions depending on the species in the area.